 You can configure how the sessions look in the agenda list, via the Session list setting:

 Master sessions can contain one or more track sessions.
 The settings here allow you to decide how these master and track session will look in the agenda's list of sessions.

 Use the below options to determine whether you want the master session and any track sessions to appear directly in the session list in then agenda.

 All: When expanding a master session, all track sessions will be displayed in order no matter whether they were targeted to the current user, or they signed up for any of the sessions.
 This is the default setting.

 Targeted or registered only: Master session + only targeted and registered track sessions will be displayed (using an "expand master session" button).

 None: Default setting.
 Only the master session will appear.
-Track session will only display when the app users open the master session.
+Track sessions will only display when the app users open the master session.

 Automatically expand master sessions: By default this option is not selected, and users will need to use an "expand master session" button associated to the master session in order to see the track sessions in the agenda session list.

 If you select this option, the track sessions will be fully displayed in the agenda session list by default (i.e. without the app user needing to use the expand master session button.

 If you have multiple breakout sessions and participants need to sign up for one session per breakout, use Targeted or registered only with Automatically expand track sessions.